- What types of personal information do we collect?

 Please provide as much detail as possible in relation to your question, concern or complaint.
 We will take any privacy complaint seriously and it will be assessed by an appropriate person with the aim of resolving any issue in a timely and efficient manner.
 We request that you cooperate with us during this process and provide us with any relevant information that we may need.
 If your complaint concerns credit related information, then we may need to consult with other organisations, including credit reporting bodies or credit providers.

-If you are not satisfied with the outcome of our assessment of your complaint, you may wish to contact the Office of the Australian Information Commissioner (click here for information) or the Financial Ombudsman Service (click here for information).
+If you are not satisfied with the outcome of our assessment of your complaint, you may wish to contact the Office of the Australian Information Commissioner (click here for information) or the Australian Financial Complaints Authority (click here for information).